 Will Sutherland (the ELS Director) and I arrived at Aiglon at about the same time.
 Although I was a student and he was a teacher, he is a fellow pickle who ended up sitting in that special brine for almost two decades.
 He understands how challenging adventures, a little mentoring, and cultural exposure can combine to create rocket fuel for young people starting to pursue their ambitions.
 And with years of experience now under his belt, he has a proven formula.

 Because of current exchange rates, Aiglon and other top Swiss schools are beyond the reach of all but the extremely affluent these days.
 Too, concerns about liability have caused many Alpine schools to "recalibrate" their more daunting mountaineering activities.
 That's why, a number of years ago, several former Aiglonians joined together to help Will keep the torch burning with an ambitious sailing course in the English Channel.
 Today, QBE is a British non-profit supported by patrons and volunteers around the world who endorse his experiential education vision.
-Will's summer program, The European Leadership School, exists solely to inspire and encourage a new generation of young leaders in much the same manner as previous generations were inspired and encouraged.
+Will's summer program, The European Leadership School, exists solely to inspire and encourage a new generation of young leaders in much the same manner as previous generations were inspired and encouraged—at an affordable price.